DUNE/computing-training-202112/_episodes/13-coffee-break-day3.md

 ---
-title: Coffee Break Day 3
+title: Coffee Break
 teaching: 30
 exercises: 0
 questions:
-- “The question to answer"
+- Are you glad to have joined?
 objectives:
-- "objective 1"
-- "objective 2"
+- Clarify a vague point.
+- Network with a few others to add perspective.
 keypoints:
-- “keypoint 1"
-- "keypoint 2"
+- Coffee is good.
+- Networking with colleagues is essential.
 ---

-***Coffee Time***

-> ## Conversations
+## Coffee Time

->
-> Connect to one of the themed Zoom breakout rooms to join in on the conversation.
->
-> * Room 1: Blues, hosted by Steven
-> * Room 2: Rock, hosted by Heidi
-> * Room 3: Pop, hosted by Ken
+We hope that you will utilize the coffee break time to wrap on the project at hand, but to reach out to colleagues with any additional questions.

+Several breakout rooms are created for this time, each hosted by a DUNE Computing Consortium member, and could perhaps respond to questions related to your analysis, or of the progress being made by the Consorium.

+Breakout Room 1: Heidi Schellman and Spokesperson?
+Breakout Room 2: Michael Kirby and Steven Timm
+Breakout Room 3: Kenneth Herner and Tom Junk
-> * Room 4: Classical, hosted Tom
+Breakout Room 4:
-> * Room 5: Hip hop, hosted  by Claire
-{: .discussion }

 {%include links.md%}